CCom20/etl-seo-project/README.md

-# ETL: SEO and Web Analytics
+# ETL: Univeristy Programs and Bureau of Labor Statistics (BLS) Data

-For this project, I am extracting data from a university website, cleaning it with python text cleaning libraries and the `nltk` (Natural Language Took Kit) library, creating new dictionaries and dataframes with Pandas, then loading the data into MongoDB and PostgreSQL.
+For this project, I am extracting data from a university website and the BLS, cleaning it with python text cleaning libraries and the `nltk` (Natural Language Took Kit) library, creating new dictionaries and dataframes with Pandas, then loading the data into MongoDB and PostgreSQL.

 **Project Goal**

-- To scrape, parse, read, and identify words most commonly used on indivdual program pages.
-Data pulled and cleaned helps identify if individual documents (i.e., unique program pages) are using words that relate to the page title and h1.
-This can be built upon later with machine learning and further language processing to test for optimization against ranking pages in Google and other search engines.
+- To scrape, parse, read, and identify words most commonly used on indivdual program pages; and to identify relevant data from BLS and merge that data with data scraped from the university website.

 **Questions**

-1. What are the most frequent words on each document (i.e., program page)?
+1. What are the most frequent words in each document (i.e., program page)?
 2. Do the targeted keywords (assumption: Page titles are targeted keywords) show up in the page copy?
-3. Which words are the most frequent across all documents?
-4. How many documents contain the most frequent words?

-**Notes**

-SEO is not keyword-stuffing.
-That is, simply having a word (x) number of times on a page does not mean we can expect to rank for that page.
-However, the words used on pages does inform whether we are targeting the correct keywords, if we're including important words, and word-frequency can be an essential piece of understanding what a document is about.
-It will be important to build upon this with machine learning and NLP.
+3. What degree fields for each program pay the most / pay the least?
+4. What is the estimated employment for each degree field?

 ## Exctraction and Partial Transformation